-This article has been updated periodically since it was published in 2016 with my recommendations for streaming equipment purchases.
+This article has been updated periodically since it was first published in 2016 with my recommendations for streaming equipment purchases.
 All amazon links have my affiliate tag on them so please click them and buy lots of things so I get money.
 Web site hosting isn’t free, and this article pays for it.
-Alright, let’s dive in.

 Each of these categories will be divided up into six tiers.